Cartoons Underground 2018

 Both international categories will have the opportunity to compete in Cartoons Underground’s 2nd Golden Durian Awards.
 They stand to win the title of ‘Best Animation’, ‘Audience Choice’ and ‘Special Mention’, while films from the local category will have the chance to compete for the title of ‘Best Singapore Student Animation’

-Different Worlds, features an exciting lineup of seven films that will transport our audiences to well-crafted worlds that mixes fantasy with reality.
+Different Worlds features an exciting lineup of seven films that will transport our audiences to well-crafted worlds that mixes fantasy with reality.
 Featuring ‘Hide and Seek’ by Abhishek Verma that has been screened in Zagreb Animafest, and ‘Fuse’ by Shadi Adib, featuring a raw animated sketch of the impending death of a mouse, and Patrick Smith’s film ‘Pour 585’ that has been qualified for the Oscars!

-Directed by Dante Zaballa
+Dante Zaballa (Argentina)

 Synopsis: Cuidacoches is a song by Tall Juan dedicated to all those people who live in the street.
 Made with acrylics, pastels and pencil on paper.